 One scar from running these projects: teams that wire up CDC before mapping freshness requirements always regret it.
 A pilot we sat through configured CDC for 40 DB2 tables before the business owners had reviewed the staleness windows.
 35 of the 40 turned out to be reference data with a T+24h budget.
 Three months of IIDR licensing and MIPS overhead spent on a nightly-refresh problem.
 Map the freshness requirements first.
 Pattern selection is downstream of that map.

-| Pattern | Freshness | Operational Load | Cost | Where it earns its keep |
+| Pattern | Freshness | Operational Load | MIPS Cost | When NOT to use it |

 |---|---|---|---|---|

-| As-of last commit | Low | Low | Schema discovery, data-catalog Q&A, recovering layouts from the code |
+| As-of last commit | Low | Low | Answering live transactional questions — this is schema discovery, not operational data retrieval |

 Every mainframe team has this pipeline.
 A JCL job fires at 02:00, exports DB2 tables or VSAM files to flat files, those land via FTP or MFT, an ETL job picks them up, converts EBCDIC to UTF-8, unpacks the COMP-3 fields, and loads the result into a warehouse or object store.
 It is honest, cheap, and well-understood.